GIDAIbero/GIDAAlertView/Readme.md

 # Description

-The GIDAAlertView class (very similar to the MBProgressHUD) is used to display a short message and show an icon (usually related to the message that's been displayed) to the user.
-The layout is very similar to what Mac OS X uses to show the "volume up" and the "volume down" notifications.
-As an option you can create a GIDAAlertView displaying a spinner and a message, the thread management is already done for you.
+The GIDAAlertView class (very similar to the `MBProgressHUD`) is used to display a short message and show an icon (usually related to the message that's been displayed) to the user.
+The layout is very similar to what Mac OS X uses to show the "volume up" and the "volume down" alerts.
+As an option you can create a `GIDAAlertView` displaying a spinner and a message, the thread management is already done for you.
+When changing the interface orientation, the class already listens to the `NSNotificationCenter` for the `UIDeviceOrientationDidChangeNotification` notification from the device.

 Currently supports iPhone, iPod and iPad hardware starting with iOS 5.